6. Band alignment in heterostructures

 dvc.set_Vext(0.0, "right_barrier")

-As mentioned in the Band alignment from atomistic simulations section of this documentation, band alignment parameters can be calculated from atomistic simulations.
+Band alignment parameters can be calculated from atomistic simulations (here, performed using RESCU).
 The atomistic band alignment parameters for the GaAs/AlGaAs heterojunction are stored in the materials module, and may be activated by calling the align_bands method of the Device class, with the GaAs material as the reference material (input argument).
+For a theoretical background of this band alignment method, see Band alignment from atomistic simulations.

 dvc.align_bands(mt.GaAs)

-We see that the band diagram is slightly different from the one obtained using Anderson’s rule, which is illustrated in Fig. 6.4.1.
+We see that the band diagram is slightly different from the one obtained using Anderson’s rule, which is shown in Fig. 6.4.1.

 6.4.7.
 Calculating and plotting envelope functions